krishna-jadhv/Flirtify/README.md

 - **JavaScript** for random compliment generation and interaction.

 ## How It Works ⚙️
-When the user clicks the "Compliment Me!" button, a random compliment is selected from a predefined array and displayed with a typing animation.
+When the user clicks the "Hit Me with a Line!" button, a random compliment is selected from a predefined array and displayed with a typing animation.
 The compliments are short and flirty, ensuring a fun user experience.

 ## Installation 📥
 To run this project locally, follow these steps: